communitiesuk/funding-service-design-utils/README.md

 1. Once the translations are ready, use `compile` to generate the binary for use at runtime:

         pybabel compile -d app/translations

+   Fuzzy issue: If some entries on the .po file are marked as 'fuzzy' you'll need to force fuzzy compilation with:

+        pybabel compile -f -d app/translations

 ## Sentry
 Enables Sentry integration.